TheAngryByrd/FableInLegacyApps/README.md

     }, ... rest of file
 ```

-However if we don't send the fable server the fsproj first you get a message like "dashboard.fs doesn't belong to any of loaded projects".
-So to do that, we'll post the "path" to fable's server
+However if we don't "prime" the fable server with the fsproj first you get a message like "dashboard.fs doesn't belong to any of loaded projects".
+So to do that, we'll post the "path" of our fsproj to fable's server

 ```
 let msg = {